NikolaiT/IP-Address-API/README.md

 - `timezone` - `string` - The timezone for this IP
 - `local_time` - `string` - The local time for this IP in human readable format
 - `local_time_unix` - `string` - The local time for this IP as unix timestamp
-- `possible_other_location` - `array` - (Optional) -  If there are multiple possible locations, the attribute `possible_other_location` is included in the API response.
+- `possible_other_location` - `array` - (Optional) -  If there are multiple possible geographical locations, the attribute `possible_other_location` is included in the API response.
 It contains an array of ISO 3166-1 alpha-2 country codes which represent the possible other geolocation countries.

 Country level geolocation accuracy is quite good, since the API provides information from several different geolocation service providers.